 After a Saturday morning breakfast of coffee and croissants, the group tours the old city, stopping at the historical museum.
 In the afternoon, students pair up for a treasure hunt in which they find the answers to questions about Québec’s history by talking with Québecois in the street and pursuing information about various landmarks.
 By dinnertime, everyone is exhausted but full of new information.
 A movie and some dancing round out a busy day.

 Through community engagement, students use their French, share their knowledge and talents, and learn from the rich experiences of members of our larger communities.
 Students often work with local youth from elementary through high school on activities ranging from after school French programs to theatrical performances.
 We are fortunate to be in a part of the country whose population includes a large number of native French speakers, or, as they call themselves, Francos.
-Seminar students interview area Franco Americans, francophone war veterans, and activists in a wide variety of fields.
+It is not unlikely that students in seminars interview area Franco Americans in a wide variety of fields.
 They curate museum exhibits related to work and invite high school students to explore these exhibits in creative ways.

 The internet offers a seemingly unlimited supply of useful sites offering news, films, literature and secondary research materials.
 Please see the Media Commons' list of online newspapers in French and for a list of sources.
 We encourage our students to make a French newspaper their home page.
 TV5 is available across campus on channel 69 and, of course, all French and Francophone television and radio stations have their own websites where students can watch and listen live.
 Our library liaison, Carmen Greenlee, is particularly helpful to students and faculty in obtaining resources and conducting research in our areas.